 Reviewing procedure of scientific articles submitted for publication in «Colloquia Germanica Stetinensia»

-1. Thematic editors of the issue make an initial assessment of the text submitted from the point of view of its conformity with the profile of the Journal and the basic requirements concerning the scientific methodology and input.
-Articles that do not comply with publication requirements are rejected.
+1. The editors of the issue make an initial assessment of the text submitted from the point of view of its conformity with the profile of the Journal and the basic requirements concerning the scientific methodology and the quality of content.
+Articles that do not comply with the basic publication requirements are rejected.

 2. The articles that have been accepted are sent to two independent reviewers who are affiliated with an academic institution that has to be different from the one represented by the author.
 The reviewers should reveal any conflict of interest, in particular:

-3. The articles should be reviewed anonymously (double-blind review process).
+3. The articles are reviewed anonymously (double-blind review process).